daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Band of Desperados
 * Rang 6: Pas encore mort ou Dégâts mortels

-**Intrusions du MJ:** Most people do not take well to discovering a wanted outlaw in their midst.
+**Intrusions de la MJ:** Most people do not take well to discovering a wanted outlaw in their midst.

 -----